The (Null) Impact of Tax Credit Information on College Enrollment in Texas

 Reapply Group: Students who received an email did not increase levels of reapplying to college.

 Enroll Group: High school students who received emails did not have different rates of college enrollment in Fall 2014 compared to students in the comparison group who did not receive emails.
 Varying the messaging and including information about FAFSA similarly had no effect on college enrollment.

 These findings suggest that information alone may not be sufficient to change student behavior.
 The authors offer several suggestions to explain the lack of impact on application and enrollment.
 First, there is a delay of about 5-12 months between enrolling and receiving funds, which suggests that tax credits may not be well suited to ease credit constraints when tuition is due.
 Additionally, the value of tax credits only becomes salient when filing taxes which occur months after application or enrollment deadlines.

-Bergman, Peter, Jeffrey T. Denning, and Dayanand Manoli.
-"Is Information Enough?
+Peter Bergman, Jeffrey T. Denning, and Dayanand Manoli.
+"Broken Tax Breaks?
 Evidence from a Tax Credit Information Experiment with 1,000,000 Students."
-Working Paper, August 2016.
+Working Paper, September 2017.